LucasBorboleta/jersi/README.md

 To get a taste of the game watch this 3 minutes video: [**JERSI 4.0 demo play**](https://www.youtube.com/watch?v=IrIyDZNiCGI).
 To go further, move on [**Tabletopia**](https://tabletopia.com/) platform and test the game with your friend in the following  **[play zone](https://tabletopia.com/workshop/widget/jersi-ae2mkk/680x340)**.

-Any feedback on the text or even on the game play is welcome!

 Unless you are interested in the latest rules being under construction, it is better to read the released versions either in directory [**releases**](./releases) or at GitHub URL [**releases**](https://github.com/LucasBorboleta/jersi/releases).

+Any *feedback* on the text or even on the game play is welcome!

+The **roadmap** is  as follows:

+1. Publish JERSI for free in the *Tabletopia* catalog.
+2. Implement JERSI into an existing *AI engine*.
+3. Launch a *Kickstarter* campaign to physically publish JERSI.

 If you intent to derive or to sell either a text, a product or a software from this work, then read the [**LICENSE**](./docs/LICENSE.md) document.